supertypeai/articles/articles/airflow-trending-youtube-video-project.md

 }
 ```

 The next section of the code defines the DAG itself.
+Below are the explanations of the parameters included in the `@dag` decorator:
-The `dag_id` parameter is a unique identifier for the DAG, which will be shown in the Airflow Webserver UI.
-The `default_args` parameter refers to the configuration options defined above.
-The `description` parameter provides a description or summary of the DAG's purpose.
-The `start_date` parameter is the date when the DAG is eligible to run tasks, which you can adjust to the current date.
-The `schedule_interval` parameter defines the schedule for the DAG.
-Here, it is set to run daily at 10:00 AM GMT+7 according to the cron expression '0 10 * * *' and the timezone specified in the `start_date`.
-The `catchup` parameter is a boolean that indicates whether the DAG should run for the past dates or not.
-In our case, we set it to `False` to prevent the DAG from running for the past dates.
+- `dag_id` parameter is a unique identifier for the DAG, which will be shown in the Airflow Webserver UI
+- `default_args` parameter refers to the configuration options defined above
+- `description` parameter provides a description or summary of the DAG's purpose
+- `start_date` parameter is the date when the DAG is eligible to run tasks, which you can adjust to the current date
+- `schedule_interval` parameter defines the schedule for the DAG.
+Here, it is set to run daily at 10:00 AM GMT+7 according to the cron expression '0 10 * * *' and the timezone specified in the `start_date`
+- `catchup` parameter is a boolean that indicates whether the DAG should run for the past dates or not (in our case, we set it to `False` to prevent the DAG from running for the past dates)
 ```{python}
 @dag(dag_id='trending_youtube_dag_v1',
     default_args=default_args,